theo-armour/theo-armour.github.io/snippets/peeps/alix.md

 ## Life ideas
 have:
-focus / desire for assembling people / project oriented / excellent multi-channel communications / sens of design flexibility / perserverance /
+focus / desire for assembling people / project oriented / excellent multi-channel communications / sens of design flexibility / perseverance /

 needs developing: antenna

-Children ~ if the right magic happens, you will know and you will have. needs rightperson/right support large corporation - zooming up
+Children ~ if the right magic happens, you will know and you will have. needs right person/right support large corporation - zooming up

 peeps to talk to?  charlotte/arnaud ~ corinne ~ autonomy dude